 We follow a rigorous curriculum (ACM) regularly brought up-to-date.
 For instance we have been teaching and using Java as our main language of instruction since 1996, and have had a course on Computing Ethics since 1997.

 Java is our language of instruction for programming.
-It is a modern object-oriented programming language, with more and more career opportunities becoming available for Java programmers.
+It is a modern object-oriented programming language used in industry.
+It is also an excellent language to use when learning computer programming.